geotools/geotools/docs/developer/procedures/supported.rst

 4. Fixing some of these issues in the past has required "stubbing" some of the jar dependencies with dummy code of the same signature from a third party JAR which we cannot distribute.

+5. If your module includes code from third-party sources, include a `NOTICE.txt` file listing these sources and the associated licenses.

 Follow the Developers Guide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^